Aerial view of Urbino Ducal Palace and surrounding cityscape in Italy.

 FAQs

-Wheelchair access at the palace is limited to the first floor, which is located on the ground floor near the Pasquino Garden.
+Wheelchair access is limited to the first floor, which is located on the ground floor near the Pasquino Garden.

-You can choose to visit either the Urbino Ducal Palace or the National Gallery of the Marche on your chosen day at the time of purchasing the ticket, but not both in one day.
+You can visit either Urbino Ducal Palace or the National Gallery of the Marche on the chosen day at your time of purchase; you cannot visit both in a single day with this ticket option.

 You might also like ...